silver13/H8_3D/README.md

 ###Radio protocol:
-Stock H8 3d protocol, the 3 rates switch between 2 level modes (high / low rates) and 1 acro ( high rates)
+Stock H8 3d protocol, the rate switch cycles between 2 level modes (high / low rates) and 1 acro ( high rates)

-For devo please use Bayang protocol, as it has better accuracy, and also has more on/off channels.
+For Deviation Tx / module please use Bayang protocol, as it has better accuracy, and also has more on/off channels.

 ###Accelerometer calibration: